Safety On The SlopesSafety is everyone's responsibility.

 LOOK OUT FOR HAZARDS AND OBSTACLES

-Both natural and man-made.
+Obstacles are both natural and man-made.
 Resorts may use poles, flags, discs, ropes, fencing, signs, and other devices to provide visual warnings.
 No resort can mark all hazards and obstacles.
 Be aware of changing conditions.

 LOOK OUT FOR OVER-SNOW VEHICLES